 According to paragraph 148 of Commission Implementing Regulation (EU) No 680/2014, the classification of exposures as non-performing should be done without taking into account the existence of any collateral.
-Consequently, all exposures, even fully collateralised exposuresones, in unlikely-to-pay situations should always be classified as non-performing, even when it is assumed that the customer is willing to realise the collateral on a voluntary basis in order to avoid a legal enforcement by the credit institution.
+Consequently, fully collateralised exposures in unlikely-to-pay situations should be classified as non-performing, even when it is assumed that the customer is willing to realise the collateral on a voluntary basis in order to avoid a legal enforcement by the credit institution.